the star homes project

 a project by ingvartsen architects

-Sub-Saharan Africa will account for the majority of the world’s population growth over the coming decades, with the number of people expected to double to 2.1 billion by 2050.
-We estimate that this will necessitate the construction of over 400 million new homes.
+Sub-Saharan Africa will account for the majority of the world’s population growth over the coming decades, with the number of people expected to double to 2.1 billion by 2050, necessitating the construction of over 400 million new homes.
 In rural regions, many families live in houses made from traditional wattle and daub construction which demand repair and reconstruction after each rainy season.
 When families upgrade to a modern house, they typically opt for a large single story, poorly ventilated structure made from concrete blocks with a fashionably tall roof.

 Both upgraded and vernacular house styles appear to predispose residents to contracting vector borne, enteric, and respiratory diseases.
 Thick walls absorb heat during the day and radiate it into the home at night, which deters occupants from using bednets, therefore increasing the risk of malaria transmission.
 Ground-level bedrooms have higher mosquito densities, which also increases the risk of contracting vector borne infections.
 Cooking is generally done on open fires within poorly ventilated spaces, which can lead to respiratory health issues, especially among women and children.
 Surfaces are generally made from compacted mud that is difficult to clean, which alongside open pit latrines, inadequate water supply and minimal sanitation, leaves families susceptible to diarrhoea and other enteric infections.
 The health consequences of building in this way are most severely felt in rural regions, such as Mtwara in southern Tanzania, where families have limited access to public health services.